coderefinery/manuals/chat.md

 - #coderefinery-tools-workshop : Where we organize the "standard" CodeRefinery workshop each spring and autumn.
 - #workflows-course : Real-life cluster computing workflows course, "Tuesday tools and techniques for HPC".
 A new course started in 2024
 - #hpc : Discussions around HPC in Nordics and beyond
-- #zulip: Zulip notifications and disucssions around the chat platform
+- #zulip: Zulip notifications and discussions around the chat platform

 New channel announcements will be visible in #general, Zulip updates can be followed in #zulip channel.